sericson0/nova_metrics/docs/source/inputs.rst

 Inputs
 ==================
 Inputs which are constant for all runs are specified in the **default_post.json** file.
 A **default_post** template can be found at the root of the Nova Metrics folder.
 Any input which is not specified at all uses the REopt default.
-REopt defaults can be found `Here <https://github.com/NREL/REopt_Lite_API/blob/master/reo/nested_inputs.py>`_.
+REopt defaults can be found in the `Documentation <https://github.com/NREL/REopt_Lite_API/blob/master/reo/nested_inputs.py>`_.

 The Inputs.xlsx file defines scenario-specific inputs and determines what comparison metrics will be calculated.
 The Inputs.xlsx has **N** Sheets (Update when OCHRE and ResStock are integrated).